Joseph Tucker (Massachusetts politician)

-Joseph Tucker (August 21, 1832 – November 28, 1907) was an American politician who served as the 28th Lieutenant Governor for the Commonwealth of Massachusetts from 1869 to 1873.
+Joseph Tucker (August 21, 1832 – November 28, 1907) was an American politician who served as the 28th lieutenant governor of Massachusetts from 1869 to 1873.

 Early life and career

 Joseph Tucker was born in Lenox, Massachusetts on August 21, 1832, to George J. and Eunice Cook Tucker.
 Both his father and grandfather were treasurers of Berkshire County.
 Joseph's youngest brother George was also county treasurer.

 Tucker graduated from Lenox Academy and attended Williams College, graduating in 1851.
 He then studied at Harvard Law School and was admitted to the Berkshire bar in 1854.
 After graduating, Tucker practiced law in St. Louis until 1860.
 Following the outbreak of the Civil War, Tucker worked in Great Barrington, Massachusetts.

 Military career

 In September 1862, Tucker enlisted in the 49th Regiment Massachusetts Volunteer Infantry.
 During the Red River Campaign, Tucker served as acting assistant adjutant general.

 At the Battle of Plains Store, Tucker was shot in the right knee, requiring an amputation of the right leg.
 After the amputation, Tucker was sent home.